-All of the Group's debt investments measured at amortised cost of \$916,503,000 (2019: \$161,050,000) at 31 December 2020 represent listed and unlisted debt securities.
+All of the Group's debt securities measured at amortised cost of \$445,036,000 (2020: \$916,503,000) at 31 December 2021.
 Management assessed the credit risk of each of the Group's investment in debt securities with reference to the grading by market credit rating agencies, where available, and default probability analysis performed by external agencies.
-As at the end of the reporting period, no significant increase in credit risk was identified since the initial recognition of each investment, based on changes in credit rating since investments made, and the loss allowance recognised during the period was therefore limited to 12 months ECLs.
+As at the end of the reporting period, several debt securities were credit-impaired, based on the significant financial difficulty of the issuers noted.

-The Group estimated credit loss based on respective 12 months default risks rate as at 31 December 2020 for the issuer of each listed debt securities, which are obtained from external agencies and considered that the allowance for ECLs is \$13,514,000 (2019: Nil).
+The Group estimated credit loss based on the difference between the gross carrying amount and the present value of estimated future cash flow on the credited-impaired debt securities and respective 12 months default risks rate as at 31 December 2021 for the issuer of debt securities, which are obtained from external agencies.

-32 Financial risk management and fair values (Continued)
+30 Financial risk management and fair values (continued)